florian-lefebvre/portfolio/data/projects/ohf31/content.en.md

 The deadline was the 10th of November and at the time I was looking for a way to try out Nuxt 3 now that beta was released since October.
 Well, it was instable and I had quite a lot of issues (of which HMR which is really painful) but eventually I managed to get it working.
 That was also the opportunity to try [VueUse motion](https://motion.vueuse.org/) for animations.

-I used Tailwind CSS for styling, Github for versioning (after all that time!), [Cloudinary](https://cloudinary.com/) as a CDN for my images and [Vercel](https://vercel.com) for deployments.
+I used Tailwind CSS for styling, GitHub for versioning (after all that time!), [Cloudinary](https://cloudinary.com/) as a CDN for my images and [Vercel](https://vercel.com) for deployments.

 Apart from the technical side, I didn't really change the whole layouts or content.